Project Goal

 Data processing

-Data processing was done in MATLAB.
-Data and exact steps to cleant and convert point cloud data into a roughness metric and surface residue percentage will not be discussed here as there is probably enough content there for another presentation.
-Another note is that currently not all data has been process so there are low resolution in some of the factors measured.
-I will however give a brief overview on some of the data wrangling process and how metrics were obtained.
+here as there is probably enough content there for another presentation.
+Another note is that currently not all data has been process so there are low resolution in some of

-Pre-processed files were used as input into a script to find data segments where factors match a specific combination of factors for 700 continuous lidar scans.
-For example scripts would look for points in the data where speed was around 5mph, front disk is at a depth of 2in and basket were lifted for 700 consecutive lidar scans.
-Since each file contains data for only 1 minute of data last 14 seconds(700 scans at 50Hz) of each files were combined with data from the next file.
-Script calculates the roughness and surface residue percentage of each valid 700 LiDAR scan segment and records it into an excel file.
+where speed was around 5mph, front disk is at a depth of 2in and basket were lifted for 700 consecutive lidar scans.
+Since each file contains data for only 1 minute of data last 14 seconds(700 scans at 50Hz)

 Resulting data table can be found here.